 Although heat is part of the name, you can use a heat pump for cooling.
 It works by shifting heat instead of generating it (furnaces burn fuel to generate heat) which is why it is used as a heating and cooling system.
 It's true that heat pumps can be very efficient, but also know that most air conditioners are similar in terms of energy efficiency.
-Just compare these two top of the line systems from Lennox.
+Just compare these two luxury level units from Lennox.

 XC25 Air Conditioner

 SEER is an efficiency guideline for air conditioning systems, and the higher the number, the more efficient it is.
 The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
 On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the system is at heating.
 We can see from these examples by looking at the SEER rating, air conditioners are about equal, if not superior depending on the model you choose.
 The biggest difference between the two is that heat pumps can also add warmth to your home while an AC cannot.

 Heat pumps are more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 We recommend a consultation with a NATE certified HVAC pro who has experience in your city before getting your heart set on a heat pump.
 If the equipment just isn't right for your area, you could have extremely high electric bills.
 Once the temperature drops too low, it's much harder for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?

 A furnace is a stronger heating system